jurczakn/1905Java20May/README.md

 # 1905Java20May

+I am making some changes here in this file.

 Welcome to the Revature bootcamp.
 Here is where we will put all of the class files and projects.
 Git will take care of version control.